Well my dear friends,

 Keep the lines of communication open.
 Things change, and the best-laid plans go awry.
 A secret signal can help you and your child move to a quiet place to discuss needs without tempers having to flare.
 You can use the sign.
 Your child can use it.

 Do what you say.
 Some families have the 30-minute goodbye, where everyone says good-bye, gets their coats on and then proceeds to talk by the front door or car for another 30 minutes.
 For a small child, one might understand why a tantrum might emerge in this situation.
-When it's time to go, Go.
-If your child refuses, kindly take him by the hand and go.
-Be prepared to kindly and calmly carry him to the car.
-Say what you mean, and mean what you say.
+When it's time to go,

 Help with language.
 Help your child learn to use language to solve problems.
 The phrase "Would you be willing to help me come up with a plan to solve this problem?" can help your child learn to see another person's point of view and help you get to yes and cooperation.